 If the exposure in your account seems higher than what you agreed to, it should be questioned immediately.

-3. Preserve All Communication
+3. Preserve Every Communication Record

 Keep copies of all emails, WhatsApp messages, call discussions, and payment confirmations related to your trades.
 Screenshots of positions and transaction history can also be helpful.